subiloble/tp/docs/UserGuide.md

 <box type="tip" seamless>

-**Tip:** A person can have any number of subjects (excluding 0)
+**Tip:** A person can have any number of subjects (excluding 0).
 </box>

-A person can only have F or M as gender inputs
+A person can only have F or M as gender inputs.
 </box>

 Examples: